When I was 15 years old, my father went on a business trip to Japan.

 There are hundreds of Japanese restaurants in the UK, and there’s never been a better time to support small businesses.
 We can’t eat delivery every day though, so I for one and certainly cooking more.

 We are so lucky to have some wonderful Japanese chefs who reside in London and many have published cookery books in English.
-A few of my personal go-to favourites are Reiko Hashimoto’s ‘Cook Japan’, Yumi Gomi’s ‘Sushi at Home’ and Tim Andersen’s ‘Japaneasy’.
+A few of my personal go-to favourites are Reiko Hashimoto’s (of Hashi Cooking School) ‘Cook Japan’, Yumi Gomi’s ‘Sushi at Home’ and Tim Andersen’s ‘Japaneasy’.

 2. Japanese Design

 I’ve been reading the classic book ‘The Beauty of Everyday Things’ by Soetsu Yanagi and thinking more about basic Japanese items.

 My Japanese cup and Japan-inspired, German-made iron teapot from Rouge (fabulous Eastern-focused interiors & homeware shop in Stoke Newington) give me pleasure every day.

 My dad passed down some Japanese knives to us, and I’m keen to invest in more Japanese knives and sharpening lessons from Kitchen Provisions, with branches in Stoke Newington (and Coal’s Drop Yard).

 What is better than sitting down to escape the strangeness of 2020 with a film?
 I’ve been buying some DVDs and finally watched ‘Jiro Dreams of Sushi’.

 If do if right, time spend watching film can be counted as time spent learning Japanese!
 If that sound good to you, check out my article ‘How to Learn Japanese by Watching Film’ for my top tips, including what genre to pick!

 4. Japanese Awareness of Nature